Darksiders Genesis

 Darksiders Genesis is a top-down hack and slash action role-playing video game developed by American studio Airship Syndicate and published by THQ Nordic.
-The game was released for Stadia and Windows on 5 December 2019, and was released on the Nintendo Switch, PlayStation 4, and Xbox One on 14 February 2020.
-It is considered a spin-off prequel game in the Darksiders series and introduces the fourth Horseman of the Apocalypse, Strife, as the protagonist.
+It was released for Stadia and Windows on 5 December 2019, and on Nintendo Switch, PlayStation 4, and Xbox One on 14 February 2020.
+The game is considered a spin-off prequel game in the Darksiders series and introduces the fourth Horseman of the Apocalypse, Strife, as the protagonist.
 Strife can summon his brother, War.
 Upon release, the game received positive reviews, with many reviewers praising the combat.

 Plot

 After the Four Horsemen have attacked and decimated the Nephilim in Eden, they are summoned by the Charred Council.
 The Council suspects that the demon king Lucifer is planning something with Samael to upset the Balance and orders War and Strife to investigate.
 After invading Samael's keep, they find it under attack from another Master of Hell, albeit a lesser one: Moloch.
 Samael informs them that he is not in league with Lucifer and the current attack on him is the result of that.
 Before he can say anything else, Moloch attacks and Samael teleports the Horsemen to the Void to find and talk to his associate.

 The Horsemen travel through the Void and find Vulgrim to be the associate Samael spoke of.
 Vulgrim informs them that he can help track down Lucifer but he needs several artifacts.
 After collecting the required artifacts Vulgrim informs them that Lucifer has paid a visit to Mammon, another Master of Hell.
 Samael arrives at this point and suggests that the Horsemen find Mammon and make him talk about Lucifer.
 They find Mammon with several relics and weapons from Eden.
 After killing him, the Horsemen return to Vulgrim and Samael where they learn that Lucifer has opened a path to Eden, bringing its sacred water and turning it into poison.
 The demon Belial is in charge of this operation.
 After stopping the operation, they confront and defeat Belial but spare him.
 After the Horsemen leave, Lucifer arrives and punishes him.